Elisa-DS/MLE_Challenge/README.md

 **2 - run_Prediction_API.py**

-PS: run_prep_n_Training.py is serialized, so they can also run separately.
+PS: run_prep_n_Training.py is serialized, so they can also running separately.